Different Inhomogeneous Evolutionary Histories for Uranus and Neptune: Introduction

 \section{Introduction}

 Uranus and Neptune remain the least understood gas giant planets in our Solar System.
 Unlike Jupiter and Saturn, extensively studied by spacecraft such as \textit{Juno} \citep{Bolton2017a} and \textit{Cassini} \citep{Matson2003}, Uranus and Neptune have been visited only once by \textit{Voyager 2}, in 1986 and 1989, respectively.
-Despite the limited observational data, valuable insights have been gained into their internal structures of Uranus and Neptune.
-Over the past three decades, exoplanet research has uncovered that most of the exoplanet masses and sizes in our galaxy are between the size of the Earth and Neptune \citep{Winn2015, Dressing2015a, Christiansen2023, Parc2024}.
-Hence, understanding their formation, interior structure, and evolution is becoming evermore relevant.
+Despite the limited observational data, valuable insights have been gained into the internal structures of Uranus and Neptune.
+Over the past three decades, exoplanet research has uncovered that most of the exoplanet masses and sizes in our galaxy are between the size of the Earth and Neptune \citep{Winn2015, Dressing2015a, Christiansen2023, Parc2024}, with recent exoplanet population studies finding that Neptune-sized objects are among the most common \citep{Fulton2018a} and can serve as calibrations for exoplanet observations \citep{Hasler2024}.
+Hence, understanding their formation, interior structure, and evolution is becoming ever more relevant.

 The difference between the luminosities of Uranus and Neptune is one of the most significant questions regarding both planets.
 Early studies indicated that Neptune's luminosity could be accounted for using relatively simple adiabatic models \citep{Hubbard1978}.
 At the same time, similar early three-layer models for Uranus predicted cooling times longer than those implied by its measured effective temperature \citep{Hubbard1978, Hubbard1995, Fortney2011, Scheibe2019}.
 Consequently, the near-zero internal flux observed in Uranus remained a longstanding puzzle \citep{Pearl1991, Podolak1995, Hubbard1995, Fortney2011}, particularly given the similar mass, radius, atmospheric metallicity, and magnetic field characteristics of the two planets \citep{Guillot2015}.
 Traditionally, evolutionary models for Uranus and Neptune have employed a three-layer adiabatic structure consisting of a rocky core, a water-rich envelope, and an outer hydrogen-helium (H-He) layer \citep[e.g.,][]{Hubbard1968, Hubbard1977, Hubbard1978, HubbardMacFarlane1980, Nettelmann2013a}.
 To address Uranus’s low luminosity, \cite{Nettelmann2016} introduced a thermal boundary layer (TBL), and positioned it in the outer layers of the planet.
-This TBL restricts internal heat transport, thereby enabling efficient cooling of the outer envelope, while conserving heat within the deep interior \citep[also see][]{Scheibe2019, Scheibe2021}.
+This TBL restricts internal heat transport, thereby enabling efficient cooling of the outer envelope while conserving heat within the deep interior \citep[also see][]{Scheibe2019, Scheibe2021}.

 The gravitational harmonic measurements of Uranus by \textit{Voayger 2} indicated incompatibility with strictly adiabatic interiors \citep{Podolak1995}, prompting \citet[][VH20]{VazanHelled2020} to investigate inhomogeneous, non-adiabatic evolution models of Uranus with gradual primordial composition gradients.
 Their findings demonstrated that sufficiently steep outer heavy element composition ($Z$) gradients stabilized the outer envelope against convection \citep{Ledoux1947}, effectively maintaining low luminosity over evolutionary timescales.
 The Uranus models of VH20, characterized by limited convective mixing and steep outer gradients, supported a model with a mixture of water and rock at high temperatures without distinct layering and hydrogen and helium (H-He) confined primarily to the outer envelopes.